 The approach

-Inner Child Coach weaves three evidence-informed modalities into a single, compassionate language.
+Inner Child Coach weaves three evidence-informed modalities into a single, compassionate language for inner child healing.
 You are not here to be fixed.
 You are here to be met.

-A 40-question schema-therapy quiz — five questions for each of the eight inner child beliefs.
-About seven minutes, and no right answers.
+A free 40-question schema-therapy quiz — five questions for each of the eight inner child wounds.
+About seven minutes, no right answers, no sign-up required.

 Inner Child Coach offers self-reflection and is not a substitute for therapy or medical care.
 If you are in crisis, please reach out to a local helpline.